Dashadower/zahlen/README.md

-A simple imperative language for integer expressions.
+Zahlen is simple imperative language for integer expressions.
+It's main purpose is

 ```
 <intexpr> ::= Z